These Admissions procedures apply to all pupils from Early Years through Post 16.

 Yewstock School cannot guarantee places for children when there are no places available.
 A decision on the admission of new entrants will be made following each admissions panel and subject to suitable arrangements being in place to meet the child’s needs.

-Parents or guardians will receive written notification of the outcome as soon as possible from the Local Authority.
+Parents or carers will receive written notification of the outcome as soon as possible from the Local Authority.
 The admissions policy of the School is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
 Admissions are subject to there being adequate places available in class and adequate teaching capacity/support.
 Admissions are subject to any constraints upon the school by the relevant authority.

 Where necessary the school reserves the right in such cases to seek supporting evidence from a doctor, social worker or education welfare officer as appropriate.
 For children of statutory school age, only in the most exceptional of circumstances will the school agree to defer entry to the school once an offer of a place is made, especially where such a deferral might deny a school place to another child.
 Once an offer of a school place has been made it may only be lawfully withdrawn in very limited circumstances, which include an offer of place based upon a fraudulent or misleading application.